 Note from the Editor: Though we recently discussed the ins and outs of UX job hunting, it’s not everyday we get to hear things from the perspective of the recruiters.
 Here, Ad Carpenter of the recruiting agency iDream Talent tells it like it is.

 Hunting for UX talent is nothing short of finding a needle in a haystack.
 For the past three weeks, the iDream Talent team hunted high and low for talented User Experience professionals (e.g. UX practitioners, researchers) that fit the personality profile and technical expertise sought after by our clients.
 New to the industry, we operated by utilizing many of the same resources available to any company looking to hire UXers: LinkedIn, Facebook, personal networks, referrals, job boards and postings, alumni networks, career service centers.
 We had trouble finding what we were hunting for.
 A lot of trouble.

 Why was it tougher—scratch that, toughest—to find a UXer compared to other positions we recruit for (specialized dentists, web designers, etc.)?
 When we do find candidates, many never respond.
+Finding the best candidates in a competitive hiring market can be challenging.
+When looking for a lot of talent, you need to think differently.
+A high volume recruitment presents a fantastic opportunity for organizations to connect with many qualified candidates without requiring lengthy screening processes.
 Others make outrageous demands for what they think they deserve in their next position, without any knowledge of the marketplace or the supply and demand of talent.
 But of all the scenarios we encountered, two things became painfully apparent: job boards aren’t working and UXers are bad at marketing themselves.

 Bold statements?
 Definitely.
 Is there truth to them both?
 Absolutely.